Henriette DeLille: Legacy

-At the time of DeLille's death, the order had 12 members.
+At the time of DeLille's death, the congregation had 12 members.
 The sisters were noteworthy for their care of the sick and the dying during the yellow fever epidemics that struck New Orleans in 1853 and 1897.

 By 1909, the Holy Family Sisters had grown to 150 members; it operated parochial schools in New Orleans that served 1,300 students.
 In this period, Louisiana had disenfranchised most African Americans by raising barriers to voter registration, and it imposed legal segregation of public facilities, including schools.
-By 1950, membership in the order peaked at 400.
+By 1950, membership in the congregation peaked at 400.

 In modern times, its members serve the poor by operating free schools for children, nursing homes, and retirement homes in New Orleans and Shreveport, Louisiana; Washington, D.C; Galveston, Texas; Little Rock, Arkansas; and California in the United States; and a mission in Belize.

-The city of New Orleans named a street after her in 2011, the same year New Orleans Archbishop Gregory Aymond instituted a "Family Prayer" ending with an intercessory call in her name, to be said at every Sunday Mass held in the archdiocese.
+The city of New Orleans named a street after her in 2011, the same year New Orleans Archbishop Gregory Aymond instituted a "family prayer" ending with an intercessory call in her name, to be said at every Sunday Mass held in the archdiocese.

-Cause for sainthood
+Veneration

-In 1988, her order opened the cause for her canonization with the Holy See (a first for an African American) and DeLille was given the title of Servant of God by the pope.
+In 1988, her congregation opened the cause for her beatification with the Holy See (a first for an African American) and DeLille was given the title of Servant of God by the pope.
 Her cause was endorsed "unanimously" in 1997 by the United States Catholic bishops.

-Pope Benedict XVI approved her "heroic virtues" and named her Venerable on March 27, 2010.
+Pope Benedict XVI approved her heroic virtue and named her venerable on March 27, 2010.
 The Congregation for the Causes of Saints gave its formal assent on June 22, 2010, for the commencement of the cause of beatification with the declaration of "nihil obstat" (nothing against).
-In order for her beatification to proceed, she then needed a miracle to be confirmed by the Congregation.
+In order for the beatification process to proceed, a miracle is needed.
 A claimed miracle was being investigated in 2005, and by 2017 other miracles attributed to her were under medical scrutiny.
 In 2021, it was reported that the most recent alleged miracle could not be confirmed, but another was under investigation.
+In 2023, Waldery Hilgeman joined the cause as postulator in Rome.